 Fans have been patiently waiting for the eighth and final season of Game of Thrones ever since season seven ended in August 2017.
 That's over one year of waiting, and now fans FINALLY have an air date!

-This is the first update since HBO's programming president Casey Bloys revealed the show would be airing in the first half of 2019, at the Television Critics Association summer tour in Beverly Hills, in July.
+This is the first update since HBO's programming president Casey Bloys revealed the show would be airing in April 2019, at the Television Critics Association summer tour in Beverly Hills, in July.

 As for details regarding the upcoming six-episode season, Bloys simply revealed "it's pretty great."